-We have had a few hot days so far but there is more to come.
+We have had a few hot days so far but there is more to come with the summer heat.

-Spring temperatures may have already caused operation issues already so we wanted remind you that you should check to minimize downtime and protect your equipment the summer 2019.
+Spring temperatures may have already caused operation issues.
+We wanted to remind you that you should check these few things below to minimize downtime and protect your equipment for summer 2019.

 Our 2019 summer can be hard on your air system if you have not done the following: